Image: Artist’s impression of the new workshop space at The Wharf. © Doug & Wolf.

 The administrative offices of STC will be updated to reflect changes in current business practice.

 STC’s Wharf Renewal Project has been led by consultations with a cohort of theatre-makers and designers who work regularly with STC.
-Their knowledge and love of the building and their experience as artists have been instrumental forces in shaping a vision for the future of the Wharf.
+Their knowledge and love of the building and their experience as artists have been instrumental forces in shaping a vision for the future of The Wharf.

 This artistic input, together with the input of STC staff and audiences, has been teamed with the expertise of specialist consultants, including HASSELL (architect), Charcoalblue (theatre consultant), Tropman & Tropman Architects (heritage architect), ARUP (building services, fire engineering, sustainable design), Taylor Thomson Whitting (engineer) and MBM (quantity surveyor).

 As the project has taken shape, consultation has also occurred with key external stakeholders and the broader Walsh Bay community.
-Arts NSW and Infrastructure NSW have been closely involved, as have the architects of the Pier 2/3 redevelopment, to ensure that work on the whole Walsh Bay Arts Precinct is complementary and synchronised to minimise disruption.
+Create NSW and Infrastructure NSW have been closely involved, as have the architects of the Pier 2/3 redevelopment, to ensure that work on the whole Walsh Bay Arts Precinct is complementary and synchronised to minimise disruption.
 Neighbouring arts organisations, businesses and the local community have also been consulted and will have the opportunity to attend a public exhibition of the proposed development.

 A UNIQUE HERITAGE TO BE PRESERVED

-The heritage significance of The Wharf and the Sulman Award-winning architectural design by Vivian Fraser have, along with the spectacular Walsh Bay location, been key contributors to the Wharf’s success.
+The heritage significance of The Wharf and the Sulman Award-winning architectural design by Vivian Fraser have, along with the spectacular Walsh Bay location, been key contributors to The Wharf’s success.
 The architects were NSW Government Architect, JW Thomson in association with Vivian Fraser, Architect; (Government Architects Branch) Principal Architect Special Projects Section, Andrew Andersons; Project Architect, David Churches; Supervising Architect, Michael Fletcher; (Vivian Fraser, Architect) Partner-in-Charge, Vivian Fraser; Associate-in-Charge, Barry McGregor.

 From the outset, The Wharf has brought together every facet of theatre-making under one roof in a unique way.
 Raw materials enter at one end, moving through workshops, scenic art, costume and rehearsal spaces before reaching the theatre at the other end.